Ever worry that visitors want to reach out but don’t know how?

 If you want to create a simple floating contact form with straightforward customization options, this method is for you.

-UserFeedback is a WordPress plugin that can help you create customizable feedback forms, floating contact forms, and pop-up surveys.
-This plugin comes with built-in templates and questions, including for website experience and eCommerce store survey forms.
+UserFeedback is the best WordPress feedback plugin that can help you create customizable feedback forms, floating contact forms, and pop-up surveys.
+It comes with built-in templates and questions, including for website experience and eCommerce store survey forms.

 By using UserFeedback, you can improve your website based on actual user input, boost customer satisfaction, and address any issues promptly.

-First, you need to install and activate the UserFeedback plugin.
+First, let’s install and activate the UserFeedback plugin.
 If you don’t know how to install a plugin, you can follow our guide on how to install a WordPress plugin.

 Once you do this, you’ll get to the ‘Setup’ section.